Two days’ due diligence in 30 minutes

 Reputations take centuries to build, but just one headline to destroy.
 How are you protecting yours?

-Now, more than ever, universities need to know who they're accepting gifts from.
+Now, more than ever, nonprofits need to know who they're accepting donations from.

 Insights come from deep research, not surface-level searches